“People never learn anything by being told, they have to find out for themselves.” Paulo Cohelo

 2. Know the weak points of your motorbike and don’t fret about breaking down

-3. Travel light and avoid top boxes and tank bags.
+3. Travel light and avoid top boxes and tank bags

-4. Camping gear, is it really worth it?
+4. Camping gear, is it worth it?

 5. Keep a diary/journal

 Keep a record of the places you visited, the addresses you lodged at, the contact details of the people you met.
 Write it all down along with an account of your days on the road: what you did, who you met, what you felt, what you saw, ate and thought.
-Even if you never read or make use of your notes again it’s comforting to know that you can go back to your diary and recapture moments from your trip once they inevitably start to fade.
+Even if you never read or make use of your notes again it’s comforting to know that you can go back to your diary and recapture moments from your trip once memories inevitably start to fade.

 6. Get a good travel camera and learn how to use it

 “I don’t trust words, I trust pictures”, Gilles Perres, photographer.

 Documenting your trip with pictures or movies might not seem like a priority before you set off on an overland adventure but it often becomes one as you make your way through foreign lands.
 Several (not all) overland riders I have met wished they had taken better pictures or used more than just a smart phone to cover the highlights of their tour.
 Some argue “all the images are in my head” and perhaps they are (for a while) but good pictures to share are undoubtedly more useful.
 For some, photography is an art nourished by an individual’s creativity.
 For others it’s a means of telling a story.
 Regardless, taking pictures can add value and a sense of purpose to your trip for a variety of the reasons that might not be apparent until you’re back home (a blog, a website, magazine article, stock, who knows…).
 More on travel cameras here.